Anomalies of Cosmic Anisotropy from Holographic Universality of Great-Circle Variance: Framework and Definitions

 \subsection{Standard Model dipole}

-A standard model intrinsic cosmic dipole $\mathcal{D}_\mathcal{S}$ is generated by choosing three numbers from a normal distribution with zero mean and variance $C_1^\text{\,SM}$.
+A standard model intrinsic cosmic dipole $\mathcal{D}_\mathcal{S}$ is generated by choosing one number from a normal distribution with zero mean and variance $C_1^\text{\,SM}$ and two numbers from a normal distribution with zero mean and variance $C_1^\text{\,SM} / 2$.
 These numbers are respectively assigned to the real coefficient $\beta_{1,0}$ and the real and imaginary components of the complex coefficient $\beta_{1,1}$.
 By Eq. \eqref{eq:constr}, the coefficient $\beta_{1,-1}$ is also determined.